 Thailands preserved “treasure” Koh Mak is a natural and tropical island is an ideal destination for your Thailand trip to enjoy a peaceful environment that is not spoiled by mass tourism.

-Amongst 10,000 palm trees, there is a temple, three fishing villages, rubber plantations, two uninhabited beaches, a primary school, a market, a wellness center, three diving schools, few shops, two internet cafes and thirteen small modest resorts.
+Amongst 10,000 palm trees, there is a temple, three fishing villages, rubber plantations, two uninhabited beaches, a primary school, a market, a wellness center, three diving schools, few shops and a few small modest resorts.